MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ms.topic: article
 ms.reviewer: jswymer
 ms.author: theley
-ms.date: 7/22/2024
+ms.date: 12/16/2024
 ---
-# U.S. 2024 Payroll Tax Update
+# U.S. 2025 Payroll Tax Update

 This tax update applies to:

 - Microsoft Dynamics GP on Microsoft SQL Server

-This article provides guidance for how to install the 2024 U.S. Payroll Tax Update for Microsoft Dynamics GP and describes changes.
+This article provides guidance for how to install the 2025 U.S. Payroll Tax Update for Microsoft Dynamics GP and describes changes.

-This is the sixth tax update for 2024 and replaces all previous tax updates.
-It includes State tax table changes that take effect July 1, 2024.
+This is the first tax update for 2025 and replaces all previous tax updates.
+It includes Federal and State tax table changes that take effect January 1, 2025.

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.